Schaap88/surrortg-sdk/README.md

 Then run `source ~/.bashrc`.

-Next, install the correct Python version with `pyenv`, by running `pyenv install 3.7.8`.
+Next, install the correct Python version with `pyenv`, by running `pyenv install -v 3.7.8`.
 Then, to enable the correct Python version to be used for SurroRTG SDK, navigate to the root of your cloned `surrortg-sdk` repository in your terminal, and run `pyenv local 3.7.8`.